lotharthesavior/dc-laravel-base/Readme.md

 ### PHP 8

-For PHP 8 you can use a the `Dockerfile-php8` at the docker-compose instead of the line `dockerfile: Dockerfile`.
+For PHP 8 you can use a the `Dockerfile-php8` at the docker-compose instead at the line `dockerfile: Dockerfile`.